Absence or Absconding? Seeking HR Advice on Handling Unnotified Employee Absences

 KK!HR

-But Nathrao Sir, here the Rule is specific and it is not providing for counting absence from day 1, the first three days are LOP only, that means it is not absence in itself.
-I have given the logic in my previous reply.
+But Nathrao Sir, here the rule is specific and it does not provide for counting absence from day 1.
+The first three days are Leave Without Pay (LOP) only, which means it is not considered as absence in itself.
+I have explained the logic in my previous reply.

 umakanthan53

-At times, logic can be misleading too.
-Please, analyse the opening statement of the thread which is extracted below:
+Dear Mr. KK!
+HR, At times, logic can be misleading too.
+Please analyze the opening statement of the thread, which is extracted below:

 It actually means any number of days of consecutive absence without prior notice beyond 3 days would be treated as abscondment of service by the absenting employee.
-It implies that up to the third such day it is unauthorised absence but consecutively beyond it the entire absence becomes absconding.
-In other words, the absence of the first three days just results in loss of wages only but when it goes beyond day three, the unauthorised absence from day one merges with the abscondment in effect.
+It implies that up to the third such day it is unauthorized absence, but consecutively beyond it, the entire absence becomes absconding.
+In other words, the absence of the first three days just results in the loss of wages only, but when it goes beyond day three, the unauthorized absence from day one merges with the abscondment in effect.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute